 For the past several years, we have been focused upon a strategy of repositioning our portfolio by reducing the number of markets we operate within and recycling the proceeds into existing key locations which we believe have the greatest potential to contribute to enterprise value over time.
-Since 2005, we have exited twenty-two markets and plan to exit a few additional markets over the next few years.
-We plan to continue to further concentrate our operations in select submarkets of major U.S. office markets by 2018.
+Since 2005, we have exited twenty-two markets and plan to exit a few additional markets over the two to three years and continue to further concentrate our operations in select submarkets within eight major U.S. office markets.
 Piedmont has maintained a relatively low-leverage strategy which allows capacity for growth as transactional opportunities arise.

-We foster long-term relationships with our high-credit quality, diverse tenant base as evidenced by our 70% tenant retention rate over the past six years.
+We foster long-term relationships with our high-credit quality, diverse tenant base as evidenced by our 74% tenant retention rate since 2006.
 No tenant other than the U.S. government accounts for more than 5% of our Annualized Lease Revenue and the majority of our Annualized Lease Revenue is derived from investment grade companies or government agencies.

 Our primary objectives are to maximize stockholder value by increasing cash flow from operations, achieving sustainable growth in FFO and realizing long-term capital appreciation.
 The strategies we intend to execute to achieve these objectives include: